|

 never seems to get upset."
 "Beth's so friendly."
 Have them sign

 their papers, but promise that you won't read their names aloud.
+Finally, read the papers aloud in front of the

 class.
 Charlie says it's one of, if not THE best thing he's ever done with his